This guide was last updated 27 January 2022

 You have access to your credit file compiled by credit reference agencies such as Experian and Equifax will have all this information.
 You can access this information at any time by applying to them.
 Sometimes you can sign up for their regular update service or simply pay a small one-off fee for a one-off credit report to be sent to you.
 These credit reports often contain a score.
 That score is not the same as the one lenders perform when you apply to them but is a good indication of the likelihood of your success when you do apply.

 There are many 95% products out there with variable, tracker and fixed rates for 2/3/5 years and longer, with cashbacks, with free valuations and some with ‘green’ credentials.
 It can be a bit bewildering trying to work out which is actually best.
 Talking to a professional mortgage broker will really help.
 A broker will not only explain everything to you but also talk about what you want and need from a mortgage.
 They will take all the costs into account plus the service you will need from the lender and what flexibility you might want before looking at all the products available at the time.
 Then they will make a recommendation to you explaining everything you need to know.
 The broker will then help you every step of the way through the process until you get the keys to your new home and beyond.
 Some of the mortgages your broker will consider include longer overall terms and longer fixed rates – up to 40 years.
 These can often allow you to borrow a significantly higher amount that might help you get the home you really want.
-To talk to a broker please call us on 020 7220 5110 or click here.
+To talk to a broker please call us on 020 7220 5110 or send a message via our contact form.

 Shared Equity and Shared Ownership – these are often run by housing associations where you buy a smaller proportion of the property you then live in and either pay rent on the part still owned by the association or they own the proportion